 P2E

-Play-to-Earn games are projects with their own economy, which allows players to earn real money through staking, farming in-game currency or creating tokens within the game.
-All items and resources in these games exist inside the blockchain, making it impossible to argue about their uniqueness and belonging to a particular user.
+Play-to-Earn (P2E) games feature their own economies, enabling players to earn real money through activities like staking, farming in-game currency, or creating tokens within the game.
+All in-game items and resources exist as NFTs within the blockchain, ensuring their uniqueness and ownership.

 Roadmap